 For women feeling worried about the impact of COVID-19 on emergency plans and their safety at home there are a number of supports available.

 Restrictions on movement do not apply to a person escaping from a risk of harm or seeking to access essential services.
-In other words, the 2km rule will not apply to you.

 If you're worried someone might see you have been on this page, you can cover your tracks.
 Read advice from Woman's Aid about covering your tracks online.